garfix/richard/docs/2026-remarks.md

+## 2026-01-25

+While I'm having trouble storing stories in relational form, it occurred to me that PAM may not store the literal information at all.
+It may just store all its inferences.

+I added a check to ensure systems don't try to store variables in the database.
+This exposed an occurrence in Cooper, where exactly that had happened.
+I fixed it.

+I have a language processor that is used to understand multiple languages in a single system.
+It just occurred to me that you can understand multiple languages by just combining all their rule sets.
+This has the added benefit that you can also add "uitdrukkingen uit een andere taal" within a sentence!

 ## 2026-01-22

 I added a "SimpleFrameDataSource" that allows any data structure including nested tuples and lists.
 I'm not sure I need it, but it can always be handy to have.